 |

 One of the most striking equipment of the Bronze Age Aegean's weapons of defence was the huge shield which covers almost the entire body of the warrior.
 In the archaeological sources three main types of this shield are attested : a) The elongate rectangular one known as "tower shield", b) the two lobes one known as "figure- of- eight shield" c) the round or oval one with two cuts on sides which could be named as "proto-Dipylon shield".
 These type of shields genericaly called "body-shields" were more likely made of several layers of hide probably placed on a wicker structure, bronze, tin or wood reinforcements could have been also placed on their external surface.
-These shields are well attested since the early period of the Late Helladic when their utilization was at the apogee.
+These shields are well represented since the early period of the Late Helladic when their utilization was at the apogee.
 With the introduction of the bronze armour the large body-shield seems to be less utilized even if it didn't completelly goes into disuse as attested in a pottery fragment dated around LH IIIB (1300-1250 BC) and in some Iliad descriptions (*1).

 Indeed the "figure- of- eight shield" remained as decorative motif and cult symbol till the end of Late Helladic period, while the large round or oval shield with two cuts on sides, which was named by the scholars as "Dipylon shield", was still used during the Geomeric period. |